KunalA18/Gsoc_22_Final/docs/index.md

 All the development was done in my [github repository](https://github.com/KunalA18/libcamera-gsoc/tree/kunal-dev)
 I have my implementation in `src/libcamera/pipeline/simple/`

+Testing and Debugging was done by creating different branches like `cache-manage`, `legacyGL`, `eglImage-sizetest` and on my branch `kunal-dev`

 Referring to [here](https://libcamera.org/getting-started.html), The dependent packages are required for building libcamera.
 I have put my GSoC work into the branch named kunal-dev.
 Then you can fetch the kunal-dev branch, build and install using below commands:

 Build instructions: